-5.7.2 Team Eligibility Requirements
+6.7.2 Team Eligibility Requirements

-Teams may be comprised of any eligible individuals (Rules 2.2 and 2.3) or team membership may be restricted by these rules (Rule 2.6, National Trophy Team Match) or team eligibility requirements in the Match Program.
+Teams may be comprised of any eligible individuals (Rules 3.2 and 3.3) or team membership may be restricted by these rules (Rule 3.6, National Trophy Team Match) or team eligibility requirements in the Match Program.

-5.7.3 Courses of Fire
+6.7.3 Courses of Fire

-In team matches, each firing member will fire the Rifle National Match Course of Fire (Table 4, 50 shots) or the President's Rifle Course (Table 3, 30 shots).
+In team matches, each firing member will fire the Rifle National Match Course of Fire (TABLE 4, 50 shots) or the President's Rifle Course (TABLE 3, 30 shots).

-5.7.4 Team Match Competition Conditions
+6.7.4 Team Match Competition Conditions

-- Team Targets.
+a) Team Targets.
 All teams must be assigned the same number of targets.
-Each team normally is assigned to one target. - b) Sighting Shots.
-See Rule 5.2.2.
+Each team normally is assigned to one target.

+- b) Sighting Shots.
+See Rule 6.2.2.
 When team matches are fired as National Trophy Events, sighters are not allowed.
 When team matches are fired as CMP Cup Match Events, two (2) sighting shots per team member are allowed for each stage. - c) Pair Firing.
 Pair firing is required in the National Trophy Team Match.
 Match Programs for other team events must specify if pair firing is required.
 When pair firing is required, all teams must pair fire in the slow-fire stages of rifle team matches (200 yards standing and 600 yards prone).
 In pair firing, two firers are assigned to a single target and fire alternating shots, with the competitor on the right firing first.
 A shot fired out of turn must be scored as a miss.
-Pair firing is not required in Long-Range Matches. - d) Slow-Fire Time Limits.
-Pair firing time limits for rifle team match slow-fire stages are specified in the chart.
+Pair firing is not required in Long-Range Matches.

+ine stages are specified in the chart.

 Stage of Fire 6-Person Team 3 Pairs 4-Person Team 2 Pairs 2-Person Team 1 Pair

 200 Yds.
 Standing 66 min.
 43 min.
 20 min.

 600 Yards Prone 126 min.
 83 min.
 40 min.